jasperkempf/DIY-Synth-DaisySeed-and-PlugData/index.md

 nav_order: 1
 ---

-# Welcome to my Tutorial on how to build a custom Synthesizer with Daisy Seed and Plug Data
+# Welcome to this guide on building a Synthesizer with Daisy Seed and Plug Data

 Here you'll find an overview of all topics